declan76/pix2pix/README.md

 - Download Visual Studio Code [here](https://code.visualstudio.com/download).
 - Access its Docker extension [here](https://code.visualstudio.com/docs/containers/overview).

+**Important Note**: When running the code inside a Docker container, please ensure that you use relative paths for any file or directory references.
+Absolute paths that work on your local machine might not be recognized correctly within the Docker container environment.
+Using relative paths will ensure consistent behavior and prevent potential file not found errors.

 ### Installation
 #### Ubuntu and Debian-based Linux Distros
 For a detailed installation guide, refer to the official Docker documentation [here](https://docs.docker.com/engine/install/ubuntu/).